+The Brazilian Revenue Service (RFB) issued Normative Instruction (IN) No. 1.397 on September 16 2013, providing new regulations with regards to the Transitional Tax Regime (RTT), which may render a portion of dividends paid to a non-resident beneficiary subject to withholding income tax.
 The RTT was introduced to guarantee fiscal neutrality in view of the new accounting practices established by Law No. 11.638/2007 (which sought to bring Brazilian accounting rules to IFRS standards).
 The RTT provides that no adverse tax consequences should be triggered from the adoption of the new accounting criteria in relation to the recognition of revenues, costs and expenses computed on the assessment of net profits.

 The divergence between the new accounting practices and the tax rules has generated significant discussions with respect to the use of a specific balance sheet for purposes of tax computation, different from the corporate balance sheet based on the new Brazilian GAAP.
 Although Brazilian legislation does not expressly provide for the use of a tax balance sheet, Brazilian tax authorities have consistently expressed their opinion in the sense that it could be used for thin capitalisation, dividends and interest on net equity (INE) calculations.